(B.A. Tufts University, Philosophy and Biology, 2003, summa cum laude)

 I am interested in the mind.
 As such, my philosophical interests span from the Philosophy of Mind to the Philosophy of Science, The Philosophy of Biology, the Philosophy of Psychology/Psychiatry, and beyond.

-I am currently writing a dissertation on mental disorders and psychotherapeutic interventions.
+My dissertation is on mental disorders and psychotherapeutic interventions.
 The current state of psychiatric medicine has grown increasingly concerned both with identifying faulty brain circuits and with finding better psychotropic medications.
-While I personally believe that movement in the direction of a “Disease/Medical Model” of mental disorders is an excellent move towards validating the existence of mental disorders, such reductive accounts are not enough to give us an accurate assessment of what mental disorders are.
+While I personally believe that movement in the direction of a “Disease/Medical Model” of mental disorders is an excellent move towards validating the existence of mental disorders, such reductive accounts are not enough to give us an accurate characterization of what mental disorders are.

 In my dissertation, I point out 3 ways in which reductive thinking misses the mark in giving us a full picture of mental disorders: